darshanNhb/okf-guard/README.md

 1. **Screen Before Write**: Malicious content must be stopped *before* it enters the knowledge base.
 Once an injection is embedded in a trusted RAG database, it's virtually impossible to cleanly remove.
 2. **Hidden Content + Pattern Matching**: We don't just rely on regexes.
 We look for the *mechanisms* of smuggling (e.g., zero-width characters, white-on-white text, off-canvas shapes, hidden spreadsheet rows).
 If content is hidden from a human but visible to a parser, it is inherently suspicious.
-3. **Conservative Defaults**: v0.1.0 has no LLM-based secondary review layer, so the default thresholds (0.4 for quarantine, 0.8 for block) are tuned to prefer false positives over false negatives.
+3. **Conservative Defaults**: v0.1.0 has no LLM-based secondary review layer, so the default thresholds (0.4 for quarantine, 0.92 for block) are tuned to prefer false positives over false negatives.
+A single explicit hidden-content signal alone is quarantined for human review rather than auto-blocked; only corroborated signals (hidden content plus a pattern match, or hidden content in multiple places) escalate to a block.
 It is safer to quarantine an ambiguously formatted document for human review than to let an attack slip through.

 ## What v0.1.0 Does NOT Cover